SagiKimhi/computer-organization-2025a/README.md

     - assignment/\<issue-id\>/\<author\> : Use for working on your solution to an assignment not listed above from a different institution.

-## Complete workflow example
+## Basic git setup and workflow example

-The following is a workflow example to set up git and commit changes from a user called MrDocker working on maman11 assignment.
+The following example clones the repository, sets up basic git name and email user configurations, and commits changes a user called MrDocker working on maman11 assignment.

 ### Cloning the repository: